Banking and How It Works

 After Lehman Brothers failed in September 2008, signaling the beginning of the global financial crisis of the late-2000s, investment banks became commercial banks.
 That allowed them to receive government bailout funds.
 In return, they must now adhere to the regulations in the Dodd-Frank Wall Street Reform Act.

 Sharia banking conforms to the Islamic prohibition against interest rates.
 Also, Islamic banks don’t lend to alcohol, tobacco, and gambling businesses.
 Borrowers profit-share with the lender instead of paying interest.
 Because of this, Islamic banks avoided the risky asset classes responsible for the 2008 financial crisis.

 Central Banks Are a Special Type of Bank

 Banking wouldn't be able to supply liquidity without central banks.
 In the United States, that's the Federal Reserve.
 The Fed manages the money supply banks are allowed to lend.
-The Fed has three primary tools:
+The Fed has four primary tools:

 - The reserve requirement lets a bank lend up to 90 percent of its deposits.

 - The Fed funds rate sets a target for banks' prime interest rate.
 That's the rate banks charge their best customers.